MopsTMC/C4Music/C4Music/C4Music.md

 # C4Music

 C4Music is a lightweight resource pack that satisfyingly completes Minecraft's soundtrack with C418's unused music from Minecraft Volumes [Alpha](https://c418.bandcamp.com/album/minecraft-volume-alpha) & [Beta](https://c418.bandcamp.com/album/minecraft-volume-beta).
-It removes the music added in Caves & Cliffs, The Wild Update, and Trails & Tales and expands upon the original soundtrack with a faithful approach to the gameplay and its history.
+It removes the music added in updates succeeding the Nether Update and expands upon the original soundtrack with a faithful approach to the gameplay and its history.

-## Thank you for 50k downloads!
+## 🎉 Thank you for 50k downloads!
+**Make sure to download the anniversary release!** <br>
 I ask you to spare a few minutes to answer the survey below.
 Your time is helpful and greatly appreciated! <br>
 [https://forms.gle/SDwFRtbASJw3Fwov7](https://forms.gle/SDwFRtbASJw3Fwov7)

-## Why?
+## ❔ Why?

 **tl;dr** <br>
 In honor of preserving the original soundtrack.
 If you prefer it too, give this pack a try!